-- 1. I am the Applicant in this matter. - 2.
+- I am the Applicant in this matter.
 I was born on 1 June 1973 and am 38 years of age.
-I am divorced with no children. - I am the holder of Queensland driver licence number 956102 (Type 0, Class C) which expires on 1 June 2011.
+I am divorced with no children.
+I am the holder of Queensland driver licence number 956102 (Type 0.
+Class C) which expires on 1 June 2011.
 Exhibit CDP1 is a copy of my driver licence.
-My licence was suspended on 8 November 2010 pursuant to the Notice of Suspension dated 8th October 2010 Exhibit CDP2 is a copy of the Notice of Suspension. - 4.
-My current position is with the We Care Hospital at Toowoomba, I joined We Care Hospital seven years ago, in November 2003.
+My licence was suspended on 8 November 2010 pursuant to the fibtice of Suspension dated 8th October 2010 Exhibit CDP2 is a copy of the Notice of Suspension.
+My current position is with the We Care Hospital at Toowoombe, I joined We Care Hospital seven years ago, in November 2003.
 The hospital is about 45 minutes drive from my home at Whoop Whoop.
-Exhibit CDP3 is a copy of my current job description and Exhibit CDP4 is a copy of my Curriculum Vitee. - 5.
+Exhibit CDP3 is a copy of my current job description and Exhibit CDP4 is a copy of my Curriculum Vitae.
 I work for a total of 37 hours per week over five days per week, with the days and hours changing according to the monthly roster.
 I am also on call for 24 hours straight approximately once every three months.
-At the moment my roster is from Tuesday to Saturday inclusive as follows: - -Tuesday/Wednesday: 5am to 1:30pm (one hour lunch break) - Thursday/Friday: 8am to 4pm (half hour lunch break) - Saturday: 5em to 2pm (half hour lunch break).
+At the moment my roster is from Tuesday/ Wednesday: 5am to 1:30pm (one hour lunch break) Thursday/Friday: Sam to 4pm (half hour lunch break).
+Saturday: 5am to 2pm (half hour lunch break).
+My next 24 hour on call period commences this coming Sunday. - My next 24 hour on cell period commences this coming Sunday. - my next 24 nour on can period commences this coming sunday.
+My work is a combination of looking after patients at the haspital and visiting others at their homes.
+I drive my own vehicle to and from work and to and from the hospital for appointments at patients' homes.
+There is a small team of us on different rosters doing the same duties, and it is occasionally possible to awap appointments outside the hospital, but I have no ability to do this on a longterm basis.
+I go by myself to 6.